Sherlock V2

 Ideally protocol teams will do update audits (through Sherlock) for any code changes that will go to mainnet.
 Sherlock offers 3-day micro contests for this purpose.

-New unaudited contracts are not covered by Sherlock, and any exploits resulting from them will not be reimbursed.
+New unaudited contracts are not covered by Sherlock, and any payouts resulting from exploits possible in those contracts will not be reimbursed.

 Does the audit contest cost include coverage?